FelxSc/Exercise1/Part4/RESULTS.md

-Results

-Python:
+RESULTS:

-The Python program always gives a random value for i.
-This might be due to the GIL and the fact that i is a global variable.
-So both threads change the value of i concurrently, this might corrupt the data.
+The value of i is for every programming language random.
+This happens because the operation of incrementing and decrementing is not an atomic operation.
+Therefore, it can happen that the two threads change the value of i at the same time, which results in unpredictable behaviour.

-C: ()
-The result is always i = 0.
-This might be due to the fact, that both threads are finishing their work and i is therefore incremented and decremented 1000000 times.
-(Even though a random value for i was expected.)

-Go:
-The result for i is always 0.
-(Also here, random value was expected.)